MileneCV/movie/README.md

   - Adventure, Animation and Fantasy have higher popularity.

 # Recomendation
-- In order to make a successfuk movie, it would be recommended to produce a PG,PG-13 rated and adventure movie.
+- To make a successful movie, it would be recommended to produce a PG, PG-13 rated and adventure movie.